openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       order.

    :term:`OVERRIDES`
-      BitBake uses :term:`OVERRIDES` to control what variables are overridden after BitBake parses recipes and configuration files.
+      A colon-separated list that BitBake uses to control what variables are overridden after BitBake parses recipes and configuration files.

       Following is a simple example that uses an overrides list based on machine architectures: OVERRIDES = "arm:x86:mips:powerpc" You can